 The Gazette data, described in section 4.2 above indicate that staff with East Asian/Pacific and South Asian names make up around 9% of APS level promotions but only around 2% of SES promotions.
 To investigate the degree to which being Asian, as opposed to simply coming from a non-English speaking background, affects our results we compare promotion prospects for Australian-born ESB staff to those born in Asia and non-Asian NESBs.
-'Asia' here is defined as the Australian standard classification of countries 5101 to 721115, spanning South East Asia, North East Asia and Southern and Central Asia.
+'Asia' here is defined as the Australian standard classification of countries 5101 to 7211, see Australian Bureau of Statistics (2022), spanning South East Asia, North East Asia and Southern and Central Asia.
 Recall that our data have no information on race or ethnicity so we use country of birth and language background to proxy 'Asian-ness'.